lr-vu/site/index.md

     {% endcomment %}

     <dl>
+        <dt>May 27, 2024</dt>
+            <dd>Zhan Qu will join us as a visitor from KIT in Karlsruhe for 2 weeks at the end of May.</dd>
+        <dt>May 26, 2024</dt>
+            <dd>Filip is co-chairing the First International Workshop on Generative Neuro-Symbolic AI (GeNeSy), co-located with ESWC 2024.
+The workshop features three keynotes, one of which will be given by Frank.</dd>
+        <dt>May 14, 2024</dt>
+            <dd>Filip and his co-authors won the best paper award at the Web Conference workshop "Workshop on Multimodal Content Analysis for Social Good". <a href="https://arxiv.org/pdf/2311.11157">Their paper</a> studies the grounding of internet memes "in the wild" (Reddit and Discord) to an Internet meme KG using visual transformers.</dd>
+        <dt>May 6, 2024</dt>
+            <dd>Ting Liu successfully defended her PhD thesis entitled  A gut feeling: Biomedical knowledge graphs for interrelating the gut microbiome and mental health.</dd>
+        <dt>May 2, 2024</dt>
+            <dd>prof. Wael Abd Almageed from the USC Viterbi School of Engineering visited our group for <a href="https://vu.nl/en/events/2024/talk-by-prof-wael-abdalmageed">a seminar and discussions.</a></dd>
+        <dt>April 24, 2024</dt>
+            <dd>Frank gave an invited talk on Hybrid Intelligence at the UK summit on AI & Healthcare.</dd>
+        <dt>April 22, 2024</dt>
+            <dd>Tamar Cucumides from the University of Antwerp visited us and presented her framework for approximate answers to conjunctive queries over knowledge graphs.</dd>
+        <dt>April 8, 2024</dt>
+            <dd>Klim Zaporojets from Aarhus University visited us and gave a seminar on aligning unstructured text with knowledge graphs for problems like provenance detection and fact checking.</dd>
+        <dt>April 5, 2024</dt>
+            <dd>Frank gave the first talk in the new series of online talks for the new Neuro-symbolic AI journal: NAI Webinar Series #1: Frank van Harmelen - YouTube with the title: neuro-symbol ≠ neuro-semantic</dd>
         <dt>March 29, 2024</dt>
             <dd>Congratulations to Floris and co-authors, for their <a href="https://2024.naacl.org/" target="_blank">NAACL</a> Findings accepted paper <a href="https://arxiv.org/abs/2403.18973" target="_blank"><i>"Conformal Intent Classification and Clarification for Fast and Accurate Intent Recognition"</i></a>.</dd>
+        <dt>March 13, 2024</dt>
+            <dd>Many congratulations to Filip for being awarded a €900k AINed Fellowship Grant to work on  Synergistic AI Agents with Common Sense.</dd>
         <dt>March 11-15, 2024</dt>
             <dd>Annette and Floris contributed <a href="https://drive.google.com/file/d/1dOA8nXcsBINiRuE-B0v0OehO0OBj6MmA/view?usp=drive_link" target="_blank">a talk</a> on neuro-symbolic medical AI to the <a href="https://www.ai-health.nl/ai-health-winter-school-2024/" target="_blank">AI & Health Winter School</a>.
             </dd>
         <dt>November 29-30, 2023</dt>
             <dd> Dimitrios Alivanistos, Daniel Daza, Xander Wilcke, Ruud van Bakel, Taewoon Kim, Yannick Brunink, and Michael Cochez of the L&R group, together with Shujian Yu from the <a href="https://vu-qda.github.io/">QDA</a> group, and Thom Pijnenburg
                 from Elsevier  hosted the  <a href="https://logams.github.io/">Learning on Graphs Amsterdam meet-up</a>.
                 The event took place in the Elsevier office in Amsterdam with help of the <a href="https://discoverylab.ai/">Discovery Lab</a>.
                 It included talks and posters by Taraneh Younesian, Selene Baez Santamaria, and Daniel Daza.
             </dd>
         <dt>November 24, 2023</dt>
             <dd>Andreas gave an invited talk for the <a href="https://iis.uibk.ac.at/"> Intelligent and Interactive Systems group </a> at the University of Innsbruck.</dd>
         <dt>October 23, 2023</dt>
             <dd>Daniel Daza and Michael Cochez gave a tutorial at the <a href="https://uobevents.eventsair.com/cikm2023/">CIKM 2023</a> conference on
             Reasoning beyond Triples: Recent Advances in Knowledge Graph Embeddings
             <a href="https://kg-beyond-triple.github.io/">https://kg-beyond-triple.github.io/</a>
             </dd>